VarnaScelestus/RoR2/EphemeralCoins/README.md

 [RoR2 modding discord](https://discord.gg/5MbXZvd) - For help in figuring out the Slab (Lunar Reroller)'s horrible, horrible internal structure, and just being awesome in general!

 ## Changelog

+2.1.0 - Reworked how coins are tracked internally so that each player has their own count (oversight from 2.0.0 that was causing major bugs).
+Fixed compatibility with [ProperSave](https://thunderstore.io/package/KingEnderBrine/ProperSave/) (I hope) and some errors in how [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration was handled.

+2.0.1 - Fixed thunderstore issue preventing the assetbundle from being loaded.

 2.0.0 - Major codebase refactor.
 Added Artifact of the New Moon, allowing you to toggle whether to use temporary coins on a per run basis without affecting your save file.
 Added [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) integration.